mworion/MountWizzard4/docs/source/install/mw4.rst

 https://askubuntu.com/questions/1231413/basic-desktop-actions-are-not-available-on-ubuntu-20-04

-If you install nemo as file manager, the desktop icons will work.
+If you install nemo (hint as workaround) as file manager, the desktop icons will work.

 DPI scaling on Windows
 ----------------------